khoih-prog/Portenta_H7_TimerInterrupt/README.md

 ### Features

-This library enables you to use Interrupt from Hardware Timers on an STM32-based board, such as STM32F/L/H/G/WB/MP1.
+This library enables you to use Interrupt from Hardware Timers on an **STM32H7-based Portenta_H7** board.

 As **Hardware Timers are rare, and very precious assets** of any board, this library now enables you to use up to **16 ISR-based Timers, while consuming only 1 Hardware Timer**.
 Timers' interval is very long (**ulong millisecs**).